 ■ An immigrant child under age 18,

 ■ You are blind or have a severe disability and you are receiving a state or federal disability benefit.
-See question 39, or
+See How do I show DTA I am disabled?, or

 ■ You have 40 qualifying quarters of work history.
-See question 49.
+See How does my work history help so I don’t wait five years for SNAP?

 GROUP 3: Immigrants with other special statuses